-The starting point for a claim for medical negligence compensation is experiencing standards of care which are lower than you would expect from a medical professional.
-Any failure to diagnose or diagnosing the condition as something else can seriously hamper the patient’s chances of recovery.
+The starting point for a claim for medical negligence compensation is experiencing standards of care that are lower than you would expect from a medical professional.
+Any failure to diagnose the condition as something else can seriously hamper the patient’s chances of recovery.

 If your GP hasn’t recognised your symptoms as potential indicators of breast cancer you may also have grounds for a claim.
 Had he ordered a full examination, a diagnosis may have been made which reduces the patient’s suffering.